cristina304/AssemMate/README.md

 The complete ICRA 2026 code will be released soon.

-Meanwhile, a demo is available. **Due to data confidentiality, only non-existent test data is provided.**
+Meanwhile, a demo is available. **Due to data confidentiality, only random graphs test data is provided.**

 ### Downloads